 High resolution, lower costs, more efficiency

 Photogrammetric evaluations of drone-supported aerial photographs offer a variety of advantages as compared to conventional methods: Photographs for mappings can be created significantly faster and in a personalized manner, the level of detail of the topographic survey is several times higher, and the overall area can be recorded with considerable ease.
 It is thus possible to respond to the most diverse requirements through the use of drones as carriers of measurement systems.
 Image flights can thus be produced in almost any low resolution, for example.
 They are considerably more cost-efficient in comparison with classical methods.

 Georeferenced orthophotos for further processing using the GIS software

-With the support of the flying robots used by L.A WWIC.Ltd, you receive application-specific geographical information updated daily concerning objects with high positional accuracy.
+With the support of the flying robots used by L.A WWIC (TIANJIN) CO,.LTD you receive application-specific geographical information updated daily concerning objects with high positional accuracy.
 The flying robot flies over the terrain along a predetermined route and provides high-resolution aerial photographs, which are processed during post-processing into georeferenced orthophotos.
 These can be edited, for example, for further evaluations and various applications using the relevant GIS software.